Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 (NOTE: There are a large number of subspecies of tent moths and most of the information I was able to find during my quick research dealt with eastern North American Tent Moth species the life and habits of which may vary a little from the subspecies that we encountered.
 Feel free to alert me in the comments section below of any factual mistakes in my description of tent moths above.
 Thankyou

-Traveling from Tucson the the San Pedro House Hiking Area in San Pedro Riparian Area
+Traveling from Tucson to the San Pedro House Hiking Area

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.